 Pants and skirt suits, straight-cut knee-length summer and winter wool skirts, twinsets, tailored blouses or shirts, cashmere or Merino wool fine-knit sweaters, and cardigans are the basics of the classic woman.
 Classic accessories are pearl or diamond studs, pearl necklaces, gold bangle, gold medium size watch, silk square or oblong scarves, and may be a wide brim hat.
 Structured bags like satchels are style elements.

-In the classic category, one can distinguish between American Classic, Euro Chic, and British Classic.
-Key signatures of all three are tailored cuts, and body hugging (read not tight, but also not baggy) turtleneck sweater.
-All three also have jeans, but their cuts and the weave of the fabric differ.
-Items common to both American and British Classic are Irish cable knit sweaters, glen check blazers, wool blazers, oxford dress shoes, court pumps.
-Trench coats are common in both the Euro Chic and British classic.
+In the classic category, one can distinguish between American Classic, British Classic, corporate style, business casual and Euro Chic Style.
+Key signatures of all these styles are tailored cuts, and body hugging (read not tight, but also not baggy) turtleneck sweaters.
+All but corporate style, also have jeans, but their cuts and the weave of the fabric differ.
+Items common to American and British Classic are Irish cable knit sweaters, glen check blazers, wool blazers, oxford dress shoes, court pumps.
+Business casual asks for the same pieces except the cable knit sweater.
+Trench coats are common in Euro Chic, British classic and business casual as well as corporate style..

 Key items of British classic are corduroy blazers and pants as well as hat for special occasions.
 Duffle coats – also known as Montgomery coat, and pea coats are key winter items.
 Riding boots and pants and golf clothes are among the key pieces.
 You can find what to look for in an Irish sweater, duffle or pea-coat at the links.